 We see travelers from all around the world who are rejuvenated by the pace of ranch life in Montana.
 We are similarly inspired by our staff, guides, neighbors and producers who possess that exceptional balance of physical and mental strength it takes to tame the land and wilderness.
 Even if you don’t believe in New Year’s resolutions, we hope these cowboy and rancher-inspired life lessons help you achieve new, alpine heights in the coming year.

 1. Work Hard, Play Hard

 The Ranch’s 6,600 acres are the perfect getaway from the stressful routine of urban life.
-It’s no wonder our most popular blog in 2014 was about our philosophy of play.
 The robust activities program is designed to inspire action, relaxation and new ways of thinking, so that a vacation recharges you for challenges to come.
 It makes sense that we believe that vacation is essential to living a happy and healthy life; however, we also see that perspective around us in Montana.

 2. Rely on Friends

 The debate is on whether a horse or a dog is man’s best friend.
 Frankly, we suggest one of each.
 If you can’t keep a horse, we hope you have a companion that is as trusting and loyal as Flint the Ranch pup or Ferrari the horse.